-In closing, let us recommit ourselves to remaining strong in our devotion to the principles for which so many courageously fought and sacrificed.
+In closing, let us leave here today remaining strong in our devotion to the principles for which so many courageously fought and sacrificed.

 Let us remember those who put country before self and did not return home to their families.
 Let us remember the families of the missing who continue to burn the candle of hope.

-And let us continue to tell America the story that without the service and sacrifice of the American serviceman and woman, there would not have been a United States of America.
+And let us continue to tell America the story that without the service and sacrifice of the American serviceman and woman, there would be no United States of America.